SciKit-Surgery/scikit-surgerycalibration/README.rst

 Virtual environments
 ^^^^^^^
 Virtualenv, venv, conda or pyenv can be used to create virtual environments to manage python packages.
-You can use conda env by installing conda for your OS (`conda_installation`_) and use the following yml file with all dependencies.
+You can use conda env by installing conda for your OS (`conda_installation`_) and the following yml file for its dependencies.
 ::
     ## Some useful commands to manage your conda env:
     ## LIST CONDA ENVS: conda list -n *VE # show list of installed packages